 Edward B. Green Sr.

 From lavish homes to churches, hospitals and myriad other commercial designs, E.B.
 Green’s prolific genius left a lasting imprint on Buffalo.
 His covered shopping pavilion, the Market Arcade, is one of the forerunners of modern shopping malls.
-And his Beaux-Arts Albright-Knox Art Gallery and Richardsonian Romanesque First Presbyterian Church still stand as beloved Buffalo landmarks.
+And his Beaux-Arts Albright-Knox Art Gallery (closed until Spring 2022) and Richardsonian Romanesque First Presbyterian Church still stand as beloved Buffalo landmarks.

 Louise Blanchard Bethune